tuxedodude/project-euler/README.md

 # project-euler
-Solutions to project euler, primarily in Golang.
+Solutions to Project Euler, primarily in Golang.